nkleck/CyberStakes2020/Forensics/150_Boot_Racer/README.md

 Ok.
 Lets see what we are delaing with.
 Follow the previous boot challenge steps.
 When we boot the floppy we see the following output.
 ![floppy.img](images/boot_screenshot.png)

 So we now know the flag was at `0x7DC0` at some point during the boot.
 We are going to try two methods.
-First is stepping the boot process by starting the image with qemu and attaching to it with gdb.
+Method 1 is stepping the boot process by starting the image with qemu and attaching to it with gdb.
 Method 2 (credit `bobbyD` for the walkthrough) uses the free version of IDA to analyze the floppy image for the flag.

 ### Method 1

-Lets start qemu but make it wait for gdb.
-Check out these parameters.
+Start qemu but make it wait for gdb.
+Check out these qemu arguments.
 ```
 -S              freeze CPU at startup (use 'c' to start execution)
 -s              shorthand for -gdb tcp::1234
 ```

 This will allow us to step the boot process and watch `0x7DC0` memory location.

 ```
 qemu-system-x86_64 -s -S floppy.img
 ```

 We should be paused here:
 ![qemu_start](images/qemu_start.png)